UC3 Nautilus: Specifications

 The submarine could be operated by a single person from the control room.
 All controls and indicators were accessible from the captain's seat for controlling buoyancy, pumps, engines, air pressure, communication, video, and other electric systems.
-However, as of July 2010, the engine crew still needed to perform manual changeover from surface to dive-ready configuration, setting valves correctly for snorkel and diesel engine exhaust.
+As of July 2010, the engine crew still needed to perform manual changeover from surface to dive-ready configuration, involving setting valves correctly for the snorkel and diesel engine exhaust.
 Nautilus could function on her diesel engine for up to eight minutes underwater without her snorkel.
-The engine required a steady supply of air to operate, unlike the electric motor, and using it while submerged drops the air pressure to the equivalent of 3000 m above sea level, as the engine ingests air from the crew compartment unless the snorkel is used.
+The engine required a steady supply of air to operate, unlike the electric motor, and using it while submerged dropped the air pressure to the equivalent of 3000 m above sea level, as the engine ingested air from the crew compartment unless the snorkel was used.

 Missions

 On a 2009 trip around Refshaleøen, Nautilus was visited by a group of submarine fans from Subsim.
 Video game developers from Ubisoft were also on board to find inspiration for their submarine game, Silent Hunter 5.

 Nautilus was used by her builders and various others for recreation and expeditions.
 One such expedition was the attempted launch of the rocket and spacecraft HEAT 1X Tycho Brahe, built by Madsen's non-profit organization Copenhagen Suborbitals.
 On Tuesday 31 August 2010, the submarine pushed the launch platform Sputnik, carrying the craft from Copenhagen towards the launch site near Nexø, Bornholm.

 In January 2011, Nautilus returned to Refshaleøen to be taken on shore for upgrades, then expected to last several months.
 On 28 April 2017, Nautilus was launched again following repairs and upgrades.